 In 2017, we drafted a sustainability strategy blueprint using our 4Ts (Transportation, Technology, Taiwan, and Touch) as the main pillars of our sustainable management strategy.
-In order to pursue greater excellence in sustainable implementations, we reviewed our sustainability strategy blueprint in 2019 and aligned this with corresponding UN SDGs to strengthen and implement corporate governance and sustainable operations.
+In order to pursue greater excellence in sustainable implementations, we reviewed our Corporate Governance 3.0 Strategic Development Blueprint in 2020 and aligned this with corresponding UN SDGs to strengthen and implement corporate governance and sustainable operations.
 In future, we will continue to reference international trends and local demands, using our 4Ts to formulate our short-, mid-, and long-term goals and action plans while incorporating ESG (Environment, Social, Governance) concepts into our operational plans and actively implementing sustainable actions in our business operations.
 We use various assessment mechanisms to periodically track the development and performance of various issues, and to promote and implement our sustainable concepts as we gradually solidify our determination and commitment to sustainable operations to realize our corporate vision "To be the platform for advancement and enjoyment."